wdi-sg/halal-corner-erd/README.md

 Work backwards by first imagining the pages that will display the data needed for each step of the user flow.

 Example
-- User sees menu items
+- Customer sees menu items
-- User clicks to add to cart, sees items in cart
+- Customer clicks to add to cart, sees items in cart
-- User Checks out and pays
+- Customer Checks out and pays
 - Kitchen Staff sees order and fulfills it.

 #### further